Linking Verbs: Definition, Types and Examples

 What is a Linking Verb?

-A linking verb is a verb that connects the subject of a sentence to more details about the subject, like a noun, pronoun, or adjective.
-It doesn’t show any action.
-Instead, it tells us more about the subject itself.
-Linking verbs “link” the subject to more information about its identity or state of being.
-Some common linking verbs are “is,” “seem,” and “become.”
+A linking verb connects the subject of a sentence to more details about it, such as a noun, pronoun, or adjective.
+Unlike action verbs, they do not show any physical or mental activity.
+Instead, they provide more information about the subject’s identity or state of being.
+Common examples include “is,” “seem,” and “become.”

-In this sentence the verb “is” is a linking verb because it connects the subject “Ahmed” with the word “happy.”
-Linking verbs do not show action; they just connect two pieces of information about the subject.
+In this sentence, “is” links the subject “Ahmed” with the word “happy.”
+Linking verbs do not show action; they simply connect two pieces of information about the subject.

 Types of Linking Verbs

-Linking verbs can be grouped into different types based on their functions.
-Let’s look at some common types:
+Linking verbs can be grouped into different types based on their function.
+Let’s explore some common types:

 “To Be” Verbs

-The most common linking verbs are forms of the verb “to be.”
+The most common linking verbs are forms of “to be.”
 These include:

 • Am